organix/uFork/docs/fs_dev.md

 The uFork interface is implemented as a [dynamic device](host_dev.md) with a [requestor](requestor.md) interface.

-## Open request
+## File request

-An open request produces a file capability.
+A file request produces a file capability.

-    open_request -> fs_dev
+    file_request -> fs_dev

-The input value of the `open_request` is a pair like
+The input value of the `file_request` is a pair list like

-    (fs_open . path)
+    (fs_file path . create)

-where `fs_open` is exported by [dev.asm](../lib/dev.asm), and `path` is a blob containing the UTF-8 encoded file path.
+where `fs_file` is exported by [dev.asm](../lib/dev.asm), `path` is a blob containing the UTF-8 encoded file path, and `create` is a boolean indicating whether the file should be created if necessary.

+The request fails if `create` is `#f` and the file does not exist.

-## Files
+## File actor

-Each file is represented as an actor with a [requestor](requestor.md) interface.
+Files are represented as actors with a [requestor](requestor.md) interface.

 A file actor maintains a cursor, which is the current position within the file in bytes.
 Reads and writes always begin at this cursor.
-When a file is opened the cursor is initially at position `0`, the beginning of the file.
+A file actor's cursor is initially at the beginning of the file, position `0`.

-File requests fail if made whilst any other request to the same file is in progress.
-The underlying file handle is automatically closed when a file capability is garbage collected.
+Requests sent to a file actor that is busy processing an existing request will fail.
+Any system resources in use by the file actor are released automatically once it is garbage collected and all requests to it have ended.

 ### Read request